Jack the Ripper: Media

 The Ripper murders mark an important watershed in the treatment of crime by journalists.
 Jack the Ripper was not the first serial killer, but his case was the first to create a worldwide media frenzy.
 The Elementary Education Act 1880 (which had extended upon a previous Act) made school attendance compulsory regardless of class.
-As such, by 1888, more working-class people in England and Wales were literate.
+In consequence, by 1888, more working-class people in England and Wales were literate.

 Tax reforms in the 1850s had enabled the publication of inexpensive newspapers with a wider circulation.
 These mushroomed in the later Victorian era to include mass-circulation newspapers costing as little as a halfpenny, along with popular magazines such as The Illustrated Police News which made the Ripper the beneficiary of previously unparalleled publicity.
 Consequently, at the height of the investigation, over one million copies of newspapers with extensive coverage devoted to the Whitechapel murders were sold each day.
 However, many of the articles were sensationalistic and speculative, and false information was regularly printed as fact.
 In addition, several articles speculating as to the identity of the Ripper alluded to local xenophobic rumours that the perpetrator was either Jewish or foreign.

 In early September, six days after the murder of Mary Ann Nichols, The Manchester Guardian reported: "Whatever information may be in the possession of the police they deem it necessary to keep secret ...
 It is believed their attention is particularly directed to ... a notorious character known as 'Leather Apron'."
 Journalists were frustrated by the unwillingness of the CID to reveal details of their investigation to the public, and so resorted to writing reports of questionable veracity.
 Imaginative descriptions of "Leather Apron" appeared in the press, but rival journalists dismissed these as "a mythical outgrowth of the reporter's fancy".
 John Pizer, a local Jew who made footwear from leather, was known by the name "Leather Apron" and was arrested, even though the investigating inspector reported that "at present there is no evidence whatsoever against him".
 He was soon released after the confirmation of his alibis.

 After the publication of the "Dear Boss" letter, "Jack the Ripper" supplanted "Leather Apron" as the name adopted by the press and public to describe the killer.
 The name "Jack" was already used to describe another fabled London attacker: "Spring-heeled Jack", who supposedly leapt over walls to strike at his victims and escape as quickly as he came.
 The invention and adoption of a nickname for a particular killer became standard media practice with examples such as the Axeman of New Orleans, the Boston Strangler, and the Beltway Sniper.
 Examples derived from Jack the Ripper include the French Ripper, the Düsseldorf Ripper, the Camden Ripper, the Blackout Ripper, Jack the Stripper, the Yorkshire Ripper, and the Rostov Ripper.
 Sensational press reports combined with the fact that no one was ever convicted of the murders have confused scholarly analysis and created a legend that casts a shadow over later serial killers.